 Schlapbach LJ, MacLaren G, Festa M, Alexander J, Erickson S, Beca J, Slater A, Schibler A, Pilcher D, Millar J, Straney L. Prediction of pediatric sepsis mortality within 1 h of intensive care admission.
 Intensive Care Medicine.
 2017 Feb 20:1-2.

 It was carried out on behalf of the Australian & New Zealand Intensive Care Society (ANZICS) Centre for Outcomes & Resource Evaluation (CORE) and the ANZICS Paediatric Study Group (PSG).
 The CORE group, according to their website, “…provide audit and analysis of the performance of Australian and New Zealand intensive care.”
 The Paediatric Study Group collects data from the six Australian PICUs, a single New Zealand PICU, and adult ICUs admitting children.

 What sort of trial was it?

-What was the population studied?
+Who were the population studied?

-Patients – All patients under 16 years of age admitted to PICU or a general ICU with a principle diagnosis of either sepsis or septic shock.
+Patients – All patients under 16 years of age admitted to PICU or a general ICU with a principal diagnosis of either sepsis or septic shock.
 These patients were compared with the larger group of patients admitted with invasive infections (± septic shock).